9 Spider Plant Benefits (Scientifically Proven)

 Spider Plant Benefits

-one of the best spider plant benefits is it is pet safe
+1. Safe For Petsone of the best spider plant benefits is it is pet safe

 When you’re picking a plant to freshen up your indoor air, making sure it’s safe for your furry friends is a must.
-Luckily, one of the coolest spider plant benefits – they’re pet-friendly!

 According to the ASPCA, spider plants are totally fine for your cats and dogs to be around.
-There is not any proof that spider plants could be harmful to your pets.
+There is no proof that spider plants could be harmful to your pets.
 So, with a spider plant in your space, you’re not only making the air better but also keeping your four-legged pals safe and sound.

 2. Clean Up the Atmosphere

-Spider Plant Benefits 3
+Spider Plant Benefits Clean Up the Atmosphere

-Reducing Carbon Monoxide
+Reduce Carbon Monoxide

-But do not worry if you’re making use of all spider plant benefits!
 Spider plants help lower indoor carbon monoxide, reducing fatigue, headaches, and other symptoms.

-Decreasing Formaldehyde Levels
+Decrease Formaldehyde Levels

 However, research shows spider plants can decrease formaldehyde by 88% in 24 hours.
 Other studies support this finding.